Maserati 5000 GT: Coachbuilders

-After the first body by Touring, the main body partner since 1960 became Carrozzeria Allemano which did 22 of the cars, designed by Giovanni Michelotti.
-Other builders were Pietro Frua (3), Carrozzeria Monterosa (2), Pininfarina (1), Ghia (Sergio Sartorelli) (1), Giovanni Michelotti (1), Bertone (Giorgetto Giugiaro) (1) and Carrozzeria Touring (2 more).
+After the first body by Touring, the main body partner since 1960 became Carrozzeria Allemano which made 22 cars, designed by Giovanni Michelotti.
+Other coachbuilders were as follows:

 In 1961, Bertone built a one-off 5000 GT that featured a body designed by Giorgetto Giugiaro.
 The car had a Tipo 104 chassis and a different engine than the standard 5000 GT.

 Buyers

 The 5000 GT was sold at prices around US$17,000 (twice the cost of a Maserati 3500), and in many respects individualized to the desires of its celebrity buyers, including Karim Aga Khan, Italian industrialist Gianni Agnelli, American sportsman Briggs Cunningham, actor Stewart Granger, Italian businessman Ferdinando Innocenti (Ghia-bodied 5000 GT), South African construction magnate Basil Read, Swiss entrepreneur Otto Nef, count Giuseppe Comola, American Musician Joe Walsh, and Mexican president Adolfo López Mateos.